farblos/copy-on-select-2/amo-metadata.md

 Here are some cases where it is difficult or outright impossible for this add-on to copy-on-select:

-- *Technically impossible:*
+*Technically impossible:*

-  Firefox user interface elements outside of the main web page (URL bar, dialogues, etc.)
+- Firefox user interface elements outside of the main web page (URL bar, dialogues, etc.)

-  Special Firefox pages (`about:*`, `view-source:*`), PDF documents, XML documents
+- Special Firefox pages (`about:*`, `view-source:*`), PDF documents, XML documents

-  Disabled input fields of a web page
+- Disabled input elements of a web page

-- *Probably possible, probably not:*
+*Probably possible, probably not:*

-  JavaScript-heavy web pages, in particular if they do funny things with the selection (https://docs.google.com)
+- JavaScript-heavy web pages, in particular if they do funny things with the selection (https://docs.google.com)

-  Likewise web pages that rely on JavaScript libraries like CodeMirror for text input
+- Likewise web pages that rely on JavaScript libraries like CodeMirror for text input

-- *Configurable:*
+*Configurable:*

-  Some pages are restricted by optional permissions, which you can grant in the add-on manager of your browser
+- Some pages are restricted by optional permissions, which you can grant in the add-on manager of your browser

 Please consider opening an issue on the [support